ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-- A single interface to a variety of transport protocols to be used in a variety of application design patterns, independent of the properties of the application and the protocol stacks that will be used at runtime, such that  all common specialized features of these protocol stacks are made available to the application as necessary in a transport-independent way, to enable applications written to a single API
+- A single interface to a variety of transport protocols to be used in a variety of application design patterns, independent of the properties of the application and the Protocol Stacks that will be used at runtime, such that  all common specialized features of these protocol stacks are made available to the application as necessary in a transport-independent way, to enable applications written to a single API